ginta2/ginta2/README.md

 - 👋 Hi, I’m @ginta2, you can call me Mat
 - 👀 I’m interested in everything design
-- 🌱 I’m currently learning german
+- 🌱 I’m currently learning ai tools
-- 💞️ I’m looking to collaborate on design systems and colaboration development and design
+- 💞️ I’m looking to collaborate on figma plugins
 - 📫 How to reach me mateuszginta@gmail.com

 <!---